MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapterpacket/nf-netadapterpacket-netringbufferreturnallpackets.md

 ## -remarks
 Call **NetTx(Rx)QueueGetDatapathDescriptor** to obtain the datapath descriptor structure for the queue with which you're working.

 This method is a convenience function to return all outstanding packets.
-Typically, you would call this method from your *[EvtRxQueueCancel](../netrxqueue/nc-netrxqueue-evt_rxqueue_cancel.md)* callback function.
+Typically, you would call this method from your [*EvtPacketQueueCancel*](../netpacketqueue/nc-netpacketqueue-evt_packet_queue_cancel.md) callback function for a receive queue.